qmlbook/qmlbook/docs/qmlstart/qmlstart.rst

 Let's go through the different features of properties:

 (1) ``id`` is a very special property-like value, it is used to reference elements inside a QML file (called "document" in QML).
 The ``id`` is not a string type but rather an identifier and part of the QML syntax.
 An ``id`` needs to be unique inside a document and it can't be reset to a different value, nor may it be queried.
-(It behaves more like a pointer in the C++ world.)
+(It behaves much like a reference in the C++ world.)

 (2) A property can be set to a value, depending on its type.
 If no value is given for a property, an initial value will be chosen.
 You need to consult the documentation of the particular element for more information about the initial value of a property.